bitfactory-software/anyxx/docs/terms_and_definitions.md

 - observer: Takes no ownership.
 The Creator of such an observer is responsible for asuring, that the referenced object outlives the observer.
 There are two flavors: const and mutable, for read only or modifying access to the referenced object.
 - shard const: Ownership as std::shard_ptr.
 The delivered address is a pointer to const.
 - unique: Ownership as std::unique_ptr.
 The delivered address is a pointer to a mutable object.
 - value: Every value object holds an own copy.
 Same semantics as 'int'.
-The delivered access is modifyable.
+The delivered access is mutable.

 ### erased versus concrete lifetime holders
 An erased lifetime holder holds no compiletime information about the "holded" object.
 Only if the holder is decoratet with some "virtual meta data", there is a dynamic and safe cast of the void pointer to conrete pointer possible.